Children’s author and illustrator Shirley Hughes dies aged 94

 “At that time, both his ears flopped over, but (Dogger) was pressed so lovingly against his owner’s face that one ear was pushed upwards, so when I came to do the story I used him as a model.

-Hughes also said at the time of her favourite children’s book growing up: “I remember being given wonderful fairy tales, especially the editions illustrated by Arthur Rackham, whose collections had wonderful colour plates with tissue paper over them.
+Hughes also said at the time of her favourite children’s book when she was growing up: “I remember being given wonderful fairytales, especially the editions illustrated by Arthur Rackham, whose collections had wonderful colour plates with tissue paper over them.

 “I remember his edition of Peter Pan In Kensington Gardens.
 Another illustrator whose fairytale books I enjoyed was Edmund Dulac.”